strawberry-graphql/strawberry/docs/guides/pagination/offset-based.md

     return True
 ```

-The above code first sorts the dataset according to the given `order_by` field, then filters the sorted dataset
+The above code first filters the dataset according to the given filters, then sorts the dataset according to the
-according to the given filters.
+given `order_by` field.

 It then calculates `total_items_count` (this must be done after filtering), and then slices the relevant items
 according to `offset` and `limit`.